 There’s a reason why the streets of Singapore are almost glistening with cleanliness.
 A litter law dating from 1968 means litter bugs can be fined $1,000 for the first conviction and $5,000 for repeat convictions.
 On top of that, you’ll be forced to do community labour.
 And if you offend three times, you’ll have to wear a lovely sign, which states, “I am a litter lout”.

 Gum chewers, beware – put your chewed gum in the bin or you could face a hefty fine.
 Singapore prohibited the sale of gum after authorities noticed a prolific amount of chewed gum being stuck in subway stations and on cars.
 Mints might be the safer option if you have a case of garlic breath.

 4. Don’t walk around your house naked

-In Singapore, pornography is illegal, and anything to do with it may result in imprisonment or hefty fines.
-Along the same lines, the country thinks that nudity has to do with pornography, too, so better watch out carefully when you dress for bed.
+In Singapore, pornography is illegal, and anything to do with it may result in imprisonment or big fines.
+Along the same lines, the country thinks that nudity has to do with pornography, so better close the curtains when you dress for bed.

-If you’re not really into God or you have your own deity to believe in, keep it to yourself as in Singapore it’s a highly serious matter and you can be cited for sedition.
+If you’re agnostic or atheist, keep it under wraps because in Singapore it’s a highly serious matter and you can be cited for sedition.
+Ouch.

 Need to check emails?
-Better go to an Internet cafe shop rather than logging in on an unsecured network.
-In Singapore it’s called hacking and you could end up in jail, or if lucky you’ll be paying a pretty huge fine.
+Better go to an internet cafe rather than logging in on an unsecured network.
+In Singapore, it’s called hacking and you could end up in gaol or face a big fine.